EloiseX/Responsible-machine-learning/README.md

 ### 4. Model details

+1. Model inputs and target

 For the model part, I selected 10 columns as inputs (X variables) in the best remediated EBM model including **term_360**, **conforming**, **debt_to_incom_ratio_missing**, **loan_amount_std**, **loan_to_value_ratio_std**, **no_intro_rate_period_std**, **intro_rate_period_std**, **property_value_std**, **income_std**, and **debt_to_income_ratio_std**.

 **high_priced** is the target vaiable of the best remediated EBM model.

+2.Model Type

-In terms of the best remediated model, EBM outperformes other two models (Elastic Net model, Monotonic XGBoost model)
+In terms of the best remediated model, explainable boosting machine (EBM) outperformes other two models (Elastic net logistic regression, Monotonic gradient boosting machines) considering the AUC score.
+EBM is a gradient boosting generalized additive model with interaction term based on decision trees.
+Compared with Random Forest and other machine learning models, EBM is a glass-box model which is more explainable.

+3. Model version

+The best remediated model EBM was trained with Python in Jupyter Notebook.
+I applied several packages to train this EBM model including numpy, pandas, interpret, h2o, xgboost etc. Here is the applied packages and version.

+     '''
+     # Python 3.6.9

+     h2o==3.32.1.3
+     interpret==0.2.4
+     jupyter==1.0.0
+     matplotlib==3.3.4
+     numpy==1.19.5
+     pandas==1.1.5
+     scikit-learn==0.24.2
+     seaborn==0.11.1
+     xgboost==1.4.2
+     '''

 ### 5. Quantitative analysis